Tomi Montefiori: Move to England

 Montefiori would again try his luck in Europe, this time moving to England, joining Crewe Alexandra in October 2019.
 However, after two months, including training with the first team, the club decided against signing him, as they would have to pay a compensation fee to do so, because Montefiori had moved to England before turning eighteen.
 Such was his ability, then-manager David Artell reportedly told Montefiori: "if you had the passport, tomorrow I would give you 20 minutes against Aston Villa".

 Having trialled in Portugal, and after a short spell in Brazil with Monte Azul, Montefiori returned to England, initially struggling to find a club due to the COVID-19 pandemic.
 He was offered the chance to re-join Crewe Alexandra, but as there were still issues with his passport, he was loaned to Northern Premier League side Nantwich Town in March 2021, with then-manager Dave Cooke stating that Montefiori was "one of the most exciting young prospects [he has] come across in a very long time".
 His career with Nantwich Town started well; having impressed in pre-season, he scored on his first competitive appearance - a 3–2 win over Stalybridge Celtic.
 Despite a promising first season in English football, Montefiori once again faced issues with his residency, and left England at the conclusion of the 2021–22 season, despite interest from Championship side Preston North End.

 Move to Brazil

 In May 2022, having left England, Montefiori went on trial with Brazilian side Grêmio, before signing for the club's under-23 side the following month.
 However, after just two months with the club, his contract was terminated in August, with Grêmio reportedly worried they would have to pay training compensation.
 Immediately following his departure from Grêmio, he signed a deal with Guarany until December 2022, to help the team compete in the Copa FGF.
-Following one game for Guarany, a 5–1 Copa FGF win against Onze Horas, he joined Série B side Juventude on loan in November, ahead of the 2023 season.
+Following one game for Guarany, a 5–1 Copa FGF win against Onze Horas, he signed a deal with Série B side Juventude in November 2022, joining the club for the 2023 season.

+After a handful of appearances in the Copa FGF for Juventude's B team, Montefiori was the club's top scorer in the 2024 edition of the Copa São Paulo de Futebol Júnior.
+Despite this, he failed to feature any further for Juventude, and following his release from the club, he returned to England to join Stafford Rangers in August 2024.
+Despite receiving international clearance, he was unable to get a valid work permit from the Home Office, and left the club without making an appearance just a month after joining.

+Having returned to Brazil, he joined Monsoon in early 2025.
+After ten appearances in the Campeonato Gaúcho, he joined Ypiranga-RS in March 2025.
+Ahead of the 2026 season, he joined Primavera.